Three questions to Atâyi-Babs Opaluwah, CLEW Ambassador for Nigeria and West Africa

 How do you view your role as CLEW Ambassador?

-I view my role as CLEW Ambassador for Nigeria and West Africa as a critical instigator for the clean energy transition in this region, which with its over 200 million people holds the key to unlocking West Africa’s full energy potential.
+I view my role as CLEW Ambassador for Nigeria and West Africa as a critical instigator for clean energy transition in the sub-region.
+Nigeria, with its over 200 million people, holds the key to unlocking West Africa’s full energy potential.

 As CLEW Ambassador for Nigeria and West Africa, I intend to use my writing and activities to create awareness of the urgency for good reporting on a low carbon energy future that meets the sustainable development needs of all people in Nigeria and West Africa.